DivyaBinduMenda/Snake_Game/README.md

 # Snake_Game
-A classic Snake Game implemented in Java using Apache NetBeans IDE, inspired by the Code for Interview YouTube channel.
+A classic Snake Game implemented in Java using Apache NetBeans IDE.
 Enjoy the nostalgia of the iconic Snake game with a modern twist!

 Introduction:
 Snake Game is a Java-based project created in Apache NetBeans IDE.
 The game offers a classic Snake gameplay experience, where players control a snake, guide it to eat food, and grow longer while avoiding collisions with walls and itself.
 This project drew inspiration from the Code for Interview YouTube channel.